iCanSeeTheSea/rhythmgame/README.md

 ## Installing and Running

-To install, head to our [Itch.io Page](https://itch.io/...) or download the ZIP from the releases page
+To install, head to our [Itch.io Page](https://icanseethesea.itch.io/space-bass) or download the ZIP from the releases page

-Once you've downloaded the ZIP, extract the files to an appropriate location, then run `rhythm_game.exe` to play!
+Once you've downloaded the ZIP, extract the files to an appropriate location, then run `Space_Bass.exe` to play!

 ___